tyler-smith/go-bip32/README.md

 ## Example

-Errors should be handled by trying the next index for a child key.
-It's very unlikely, but possible, that a given index does not produce a valid key.
+It's very unlikely, but possible, that a given index does not produce a valid private key.
 Error checking is skipped in this example for brevity but should be handled in real code.
+In such a case, a ErrInvalidPrivateKey is returned.

+ErrInvalidPrivateKey should be handled by trying the next index for a child key.

+Any valid private key will have a valid public key so that `Key.PublicKey()` method never returns an error.

 ```go
 package main